catos/wesketch/README.md

 # WeSketch v0.2.0

 ## Version 0.2.1
 - A new wordlist appears: it is smaller and much simpler.
-You may remember me from such word as "cat", "circle", "nothing"
+You may remember me from such word as "cat", "circle" and "nothing"

 ## Version 0.2.0 - Three shades of brown
 - Revamped UI: experience should be more comfortable, especially on smaller devices (such as Espens iMacBookPro4k)